 The Boston College in Paris program consists of approximately 30 students across six schools.
 Academic and cultural support are provided by the BC resident director and the exchange coordinator at the university abroad.

 Academics & Support

 All courses are taught in French.
 Courses are available in History, Literature, Sociology, Philosophy, French, FLE (French as a Foreign Language) and Art History.
 Art History courses taught at La Sorbonne are intended only for Art History majors.
+If a student is interested in taking Literature courses, it is strongly suggested he/she have taken FRE3305 and/or FRE3306 before they leave.
 More information on courses is here.

 Students enroll in courses at the University upon arrival in Paris, although course guides will be available prior to arrival.
 Students should be prepared with a list of first, second and third choice courses.
 Students are required to take the Early Start intensive French course (one credit/2 ECTS) and the BC Art History course (3 BC credits/6 ECTS) both taught by the BC resident director.
 The remaining credits (12 BC credits/22 ECTS) will be taken at the Sorbonne.

 Please note that each of you will finish your exams on a different date.
 Final exam dates will depend on individual courses.
 Exams will run during the months of December and January/May and June depending on courses.

 - Fall Term: Starts in early September and ends in mid-December.

 - Spring Term: Starts in early January and ends in late May.